 At the encouragement of her manager, a nightclub performer in New Mexico (Kiki Walker) takes a leashed leopard into the club as a publicity gimmick.
 But her rival, angered by the attempt to upstage, scares the animal and it bolts.
 In the days that follow, people are mauled and the countryside is combed for the loose creature.
 But Kiki and her manager begin to wonder if maybe the leopard is not responsible for the killings.
-Written by

 Ken Yousten <email@example.com>